kovaskk/sigma_converter/README.md

 1. Change rule location directory in `config.ini`
 2. Run the sigma_to_wazuh.py.
     2.1.
-If converter skipped some rules, checkout the output in the cli.
+If converter has skipped some rules, checkout the output in the cli.
 4. Run the normalize_nums.py to perform ids normalization from start id.
 5. You can find converted rules in `sigma.xml`